Millennials to Gen Z

 Today, Gen Z and Millennials are the majority of customers, with Alphas on their way.
 By 2026, Gen Z will have massive spending power, outgrowing millennials.
 This generation is raised with the internet, social media, and technology.
-They were basically born with a smartphone in their hands —no wonder their digital expectations are high, very high.
-Actually, 85% of Gen Z see online shopping as an experience rather than a transaction.
+They were born with a smartphone in their hands —no wonder their digital expectations are high, very high.
+85% of Gen Z see online shopping as an experience rather than a transaction.

 Why do you buy a particular product?
 You’d be surprised by the motivations of Gen Z. It’s not just a good experience.
 This generation chooses products to help express who they are.
-Personalization is key: Gen Z customers are willing to pay more for targeted products for their individual needs.
+Personalisation is key: Gen Z customers are willing to pay more for targeted products for their individual needs.
 Moreover, they look beyond products and services, researching what a company stands for.
 What’s the purpose of the company?
 Gen Z’s won’t buy from a brand not reflecting their values.
 Since they’re accustomed to having any information available, they highly trust third parties.
 This generation prefers using non-company guidance (such as Google Search, YouTube, or Reddit) to resolve their issues independently, even when they have the option to contact customer service.
 They even turn to social media for financial advice.

-We have to realize that expectations are changing.
+We have to realise that expectations are changing.
 Future customers will only buy at companies matching their values, offering a great experience, with products and services targeted to their individual needs.
 For many companies, this is not easy.
 To get there, you need to understand your customers.
 Focus on what they want and need and how they prefer to interact with your business.
 Becoming customer-centric requires a change in how your entire company thinks and operates.
 Every employee should put the customer at the heart of their business.

 This shift is more than offering a good customer experience or sending tailored offers.
 You have to understand and help customers throughout their entire journey, building a long-term relationship.
-Forrester expects customer-centric business models to yield at least 700% ROI over 12 years, showing you can realize long-term business goals and sustainable growth.
+Forrester expects customer-centric business models to yield at least 700% ROI over 12 years, showing you can realise long-term business goals and sustainable growth.

 We already mentioned it above: becoming customer-centric is not easy nor fast.
 It’s a transformation.
 You have to stop thinking inside out.
 Think like a customer.
 What are their wishes?
 What do they want to achieve?
 Then consider how your company can attribute.